 Using a militaristic metaphor, the CEO becomes a general, fighting on the front of new business challenges, and discovers big problems at army’s rear lines.
 Quarter-mastering signals that the logistics efficiency is decreasing, and it is becoming increasingly difficult to call for reinforcements.
 Besides this, new recruits not only have never smelled the gunpowder, but are also becoming younger, less skillful and come not knowing the realities of the battlefield.
 The situation is not tragic yet, but an experienced general knows that he must take action now to prevent a tragedy.
 There are plenty of options, including withholding the offensive.
 But this would mean failure.
 Instead, it is better to use the help of an allied power.
 This is where we enter.
 Our landing operation provides fresh blood and raises the troops morale.
 Reinforcements arrive on the front, bringing not only vigorous and excellently trained privates but also officers and commandos.
 What is more, our staff officer is ready to support the general with his experience.

 Maybe, I went a little overboard with this militaristic analogy.
 But it essentially reflects the situation described in this article.
-The situation of a software house which is gradually (or rapidly) transitioning from a start-up to a mature company.
+The situation of a software development company which is gradually (or rapidly) transitioning from a start-up to a mature company.
 Only until recently, had the management supervised every detail of the product, employed every new programmer, read every line of the code.
 But now it must focus on strategic business efforts.
 Even at the cost of executives forcing themselves to ignore details of micro-management level processes.
 They should be ready to accept the costs of employing someone to delegate day-to-day tasks to, someone to take off their shoulders, not only the burden of recruitment, but also of the introducing new members to the team, managing new employees, developing or debugging the product.
 In this situation, the best solution is the good old programming outsourcing.
 But only as long as it is well handled.